jeroenj/bierdopje/README.md

 Basic usage will follow later together with documentation.
 For now, this is an overview of the methods you can use:

+First you'll need to register an API key at [Bierdopje.com](http://www.bierdopje.com/).

+Before you'll be able to make any calls you'll have to set up your API key:

+    Bierdopje::Base.api_key = "YOUR_API_KEY"

+Possible calls:

 ### Show
     Show.find id                  # => Will retrieve the Show based on it's bierdopje.com id
     Show.find_by_name name        # => Will retrieve the Show based on it's exact name